 COVID-19: Money Advice during COVID-19

-You may be worried about falling into financial difficulties during the restrictions related to the coronavirus (COVID-19) pandemic.
-For example, if your income drops due to coronavirus restrictions or you incur unexpected expenses, you may find you don’t have enough to cover your usual outgoings.
+You may be worried about falling into financial difficulties during the restrictions related to the COVID-19 (coronavirus) pandemic.
+For example, if your income drops due to restrictions or you incur unexpected expenses, you may find you don’t have enough to cover your usual outgoings.

 This post answers some of the questions you might have around paying your bills.
 As this situation is rapidly changing, we will update this document as more advice becomes available.